Qualified vs Non Qualified Stock Options: Everything You Need to Know

 When an individual has a stock option, it means that they have the ability to purchase a set number of company stock shares at a price that has been predetermined.
 These purchases can only take place after the completion of the vesting period.
 A type of stock option exists known as an incentive stock option.
 The benefit of this option is that it can provide beneficial federal tax treatment.

 When a stock option does not qualify as an incentive stock option, it is called a non-qualified stock option (NQO).
-NQOs do not offer the beneficial tax treatment that is available with incentive stock options.
+NQOs does not offer beneficial tax treatment that is available with incentive stock options.

 Incentive stock options are preferred because of their tax treatment.
 When these options are used, there is no acknowledgment of income.
 However, if the stocks are sold immediately after the option is exercised, they do not receive special taxation, putting them on equal footing with NQOs.